jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 *What are your favorite recent album releases from other bands?*

 **Logan:** I've been big on Enslaved's latest release "Utgard", also Mayhem's latest album is really good.
-Everything released so far from Pantokrator's next release is just absolutely amazing!
+Pantokrator's "Marching Out of Babylon" is just absolutely amazing!
 There really is so many good albums out there I couldn't list them all lol.

 **David:** Well, I’ve been in a much more mellow mood the last year or so when casually listening to music (probably from starting a shoegaze/dreampop band with my wife), but for me Hundredth’s latest album, Somewhere Nowhere has been on repeat for me.
 Also, ‘68’s new EP, Love Is Ain’t Dead has been a big uplifter to me in the cold winter months.